mehediparvez/newsletter/README.md

 2. **Phase 2: Gradual Migration**
    - Move data from Master Sheet to BigQuery
-   - Implement AWS Lambda functions for processing
+   - Implement cloud functions for processing
-   - Test Amazon Pinpoint email delivery
+   - Test enhanced HubSpot API integration at scale

 3. **Phase 3: Complete Transition**
    - Move all users to the new system